 Alaska requires CONs within five broad categories-hospital beds, beds outside hospitals, equipment, facilities and services.
-Alaska is the only state that maintains a standard minimum expenditure of \$1.5 million across all of its CONs, except its equipment CONs, meaning none of its other CON requirements are triggered until: (1) an individual or facility propose a project or service covered by a CON and (2) the project or service will cost more than \$1.5 million.
+Alaska is the only state that maintains a standard minimum expenditure of \$1.5 million across all of its CONs, meaning none of its CON requirements are triggered until: (1) an individual or facility proposes a project or service covered by a CON and (2) the project or service will cost more than \$1.5 million.
 Alaska Stat. § 18.07.031(a), (d).
 CON application fees in Alaska can cost as much as \$75,000.
+7 Alaska Admin.
+Code § 07.079.